ArmanDris/ChessEngines/README.md

 ### BotFeaster(White) vs, HippieEngine(Black)
 White wins: 47, Black wins: 0, Draws: 3

+### 8 - 26
+I have found out that my program runs way too slowly for minimax.
+I have done some simple optimisation like passing by reference in board.
+Ideas to further optimise are:
+1. Remove the piece class and use just an enum
+2. Create a critical_log, that only logs critical moves.
+This way I only need to look through the that log for move logic.
+3. Go from sf::Vector2i to std::pair to reduce memory usage.

 ### 8 - 16
 I finished BotFeaster!
 I also added the 50 move rule because that is the only bot good enough to not draw eventually.
 Now I am done with these simple engines and I can either move onto some very good engines or I can implement an elo rating system for the four engines I have made already.